Zorger27/3dConfigurator/README.md

 ### Technologies: Three.js, Orbit controls, Vue.js, VueX, HTML5, CSS3, FlexBox CSS, JavaScript. ###
 ![about](https://github.com/user-attachments/assets/e5254c34-fb0c-4f84-adfa-74963dbc8906)

-+ This web application allows the user to interactively change the model (product) they like.
++ This web application allows the user to interactively change the model they like.
 The changes occur in 3D mode.<br>
-+ The user can examine this model (product) very carefully from different sides: approach it, move away from it, turn it in different directions.<br>
++ The user can examine this model very carefully from different sides: approach it, move away from it, turn it in different directions.<br>

 ### Project setup (install dependencies)
 ```